 A sole proprietorship is typically the simplest form of business.
 Startup costs are low, there can be only one owner, and usually there are no annual state filings.
 The downside is that business profits and losses can result in higher personal liabilities.

 An LLC requires more paperwork annually and at startup, and they can include multiple business owners.
 Typical requirements include filing a unique business name and selecting a registered agent.
 It’s also a good idea to draft an operating agreement.
+Using an LLC formation service can make the registration phase much simpler.

 In the event of lawsuits or debts, LLCs can provide personal asset liability protection.
 Business loans and venture capital may be easier to secure, and business tax bills can be lower.
 This “limited liability” and personal protection are why LLCs are one of the most common small business formation types.

 Knowing your equipment, production, administrative, and fulfillment costs helps you figure out how much funding you need to start and maintain your T-shirt business.
+It’s also a crucial step in determining your company’s break-even point.

 One way to lower startup costs and overhead is to sell T-shirts online, such as through an Amazon store, an ecommerce platform like Shopify and Etsy, or your own online store.